priprii/FFXIVPlugins/README.md

 - Copy/Paste triggers for sending to other people

 Upcoming Features:
-- Additional conditions for triggering reactions depending on how the instigator/receiver relates to you.
-(Eg. Friend/Party/Mare Synced etc)
-- Conditions for triggering reactions depending on your status (AFK, DND, in duty etc)
 - Reaction queueing, for performing multiple reactions in a single trigger with delay/duration
 - Option to prevent consecutive triggers from interrupting a previous triggered reaction
 - Text triggers & reactions